Take your lunch break by Massoma

 Deyanah finally talked in a safe space with someone who listened to her and wanted to know why she felt the way she did.

-She found a space where she was not told to shut down her feelings.
+She found a space without being told to shut down her feelings.
 Instead, she explored those feelings.

 She referred to therapy as a "mental gym" and said, "I go to the gym, I work out, I eat pretty clean, and I like to stay healthy.